ross1jk/Secure-Password-Generator/README.md

 * If the length selection is too short (determined through if) and tells the user to choose a new password

-* If no characters are selected (determeind through else if) and tells user to choose a new password
+* If no characters are selected (determined through else if) and tells user to choose a new password

 * If all are met, it returns the new password.

 **Event Listeners**

 This code was provided, and was not altered.
-When the button on index.html is clicked, the user will go through the questions asked about what they would like in thier password, and then the password will gnerate.
+When the button on index.html is clicked, the user will go through the questions asked about what they would like in their password, and then the password will generate.